inoxlang/inox/docs/language-reference/databases.md

 users = dbs.main.users
 ```

-⚠️ At runtime the current schema of the database is matched against
+⚠️ At run time the current schema of the database is matched against
 `assert-schema`.\
 So before executing the program you will need to add a call to
 `dbs.main.update_schema` with the new schema.